skoval/meta-analysis/chapter4.md

 - It assumes the variance of the study effects is random.

 *** =hint
-Recall that the random effects models allows variation in study effects.
+Recall that the random effects model allows variation in study effects.

 *** =sct
 ```{r}